Loveless: the dynamic duo at the forefront of emo's next wave

 “I’ve certainly discovered more influences in the time since making ‘Loveless I’.
 At that time, I think I wasn’t listening to a lot of music, and mostly, I was listening to kind of either what we were working on or stuff in the alternative scene.
 In the past two years, I haven’t listened to much pop-punk – I’m not spending as much time in the scene’s echo chamber.

 “[Our sound] will definitely mature a little bit, I think.
 But it’s still rock and it’s still us.
-[The music] will always be me yelling and then Dylan is always going to be doing something with [his guitar], so we’ll figure it out.”
+[The music] will always be me yelling and then Dylan is always going to be doing something with [his instruments], so we’ll figure it out.”

 Why was it important for you to explore heavy themes across your first two releases?